Everything You Need to Know About Cupping in Tires

-Ideally, tires should be even on the ground with the combined pressure of the road and your vehicle spread across the whole tire.
-Getting tire rotations annually and checking tire pressure helps keep tires wear evenly, but failing to do either can result in irreversible damage and drastically decrease the tire life, like dealing with cupped tires.
+Ideally, tires should be even on the road surface with the combined pressure of the road and your vehicle spread across the whole tire.
+Getting tire rotations annually and checking your tire’s air pressure helps keep tire wear even, but failing to do either can result in irreversible damage and drastically decrease the tire life, like dealing with cupped tires.

 Causes and Signs of Cupping in Tires

-Worn suspension is known to be the biggest contributor to cupped tires.
-Your suspension and shock systems ensure your vehicle drives smooth when driving.
-After a while, like many essential components, suspension systems experience part failure which then results in your vehicle slightly bouncing when in use.
+Suspension issues are known to be the biggest cause of tire cupping, as your suspension and shock systems ensure your vehicle drives smoothly.
+After a while, like many essential components, suspension systems experience part failure.
+This results in your vehicle slightly bouncing when in use.
 As your car comes back down, your tire becomes extra worn in the specific spot it lands in due to the added weight.
 This results in rubber being “scooped” and causes cupping.